kayej22/cpnt262-a5/README.md

   MDN doc on fig caption

+  Looooooooooooots of reviewing in class.

-  Vitaly and Dustin did a guided one on one helping me figure some connection troubleshooting and setting up singl page.
+  Vitaly and Dustin did a guided one on one helping me figure some connection troubleshooting and setting up single page.

+  Aidan reminded me of single page route

   stack overflow article on creating proper image sourcing https://stackoverflow.com/questions/49181790/getting-the-src-from-images-set-true-foreach-loop-with-the-src-from-the-model-as